On boulders and bollards – and a “vibrant” Denver | SONDERMANN

 When DOTI created this mess three years ago, they called it a “temporary” solution.
 Their meaning of “temporary” must reflect the cosmic definition in that all of us are temporary beings.

-During that construction, my wife approached one of the installers to ask why he was placing the bollards closer together than what was indicated by the guidelines.
-He replied by asking her to keep quiet about it as the bollard was paying him.
+During that construction, my wife approached one of the intallers to ask why he was placing the bollards closer together than what was indicated by guidelines.
+He replied by asking her to keep quiet about it as he was being paid by the bollard.

 More recently, such ugly accumulations are springing up in every part of the city.
 No neighborhood is immune or granted inoculation.
 The next victims of DOTI’s unresponsiveness and arrogant attachment to a one-size-fits-all theory of “traffic calming” are all those living north and south of Alameda between Lincoln Street and University Boulevard.
 Good luck to them.